Coronavirus and your overdraft

-If it’s free, will I still get alerts when I go overdrawn?
+Will I still get alerts when I go overdrawn?

 I don’t have an arranged overdraft – can I apply for one?

-If you have a pre-approved limit available, you’ll see a notification in your Barclays app or in Online Banking.
+If you have a provisional limit available, you’ll see a notification in your Barclays app or in Online Banking.
 You can apply for an arranged overdraft either in your app or through Online Banking.
 Arranged overdrafts are subject to application, financial status and borrowing history.

-I've had a notification of charges for using my overdraft.
+During April I've had a notification of charges for using my overdraft.
 Why is that?

 If you were overdrawn before 27 March 2020, you will have been charged for using your overdraft.
 There will have been a notification on your statement about 20 days before the charge was debited from your account.